US shutdown after four weeks - food banks and job fairs

 The worst-hit area is Washington DC, but federal workers are spread across the country.
 In Kodiak, Alaska, for example, hundreds of Coast Guard workers haven't been paid for weeks, but still have to work.

 "Many of the employees of the Coast Guard are below the poverty line ...
 I know that they're frustrated.
 They're sad.
 They're angry.
-They're still on duty," said Admiral Karl Schultz, the Coast Guard's chief.
+They're still on duty," said retired Rear Admiral Cari Thomas, chief executive of Coast Guard Mutual Assistance, a non-profit set up to help Coast Guard families.

 Briana Wansley, an engineer for Federal Aviation Administration, was looking for temporary work at a jobs center in Virginia outside Washington, where substitute teacher positions were on offer.